This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-A skull fracture in anyone can be a serious injury, but in the vulnerable young brains of infants these injuries can be especially damaging.
-Exactly how common this type of birth is has not been accurately determined because it is not always easy to diagnose or recognize.
-Minor fractures that heal readily and cause few symptoms or complications may be much more common than has been reported in the literature.
+An infant skull fracture occurs when a physical force cracks a baby’s vulnerable skull, often during labor and delivery.
+Doctors do not know how common this type of birth injury is because it is not always easy to diagnose or recognize.
+Minor fractures that heal readily and cause few symptoms or complications may be much more common than has been reported.

 The Newborn Skull

 The newborn skull is made up of several plates:

 - One occipital bone